-WALLINGFORD SWARTHMORE SDFOOD SERVICESWallingford-Swarthmore School District Food Services, in partnership with The Nutrition Group, strives to create an enjoyable, customer service-oriented dining experience for students, faculty, staff, and administration.The Food Services Department is dedicated to promoting fresh, nutritious, and innovative foods and programs to include student wellness and proper nutrition.ANNOUNCEMENTSMEAL DISTRIBUTION WILL BE AT THE STRATH HAVEN HIGH SCHOOL LOCATION ONLY ON MONDAY AND THURSDAY.
-MORNING AND EVENING PICK-UP TIMES WILL REMAIN THE SAME (9 AM – 10:30 AM OR 4:00 PM – 6:00 PM).
+WALLINGFORD SWARTHMORE SDFOOD SERVICESWallingford-Swarthmore School District Food Services, in partnership with The Nutrition Group, strives to create an enjoyable, customer service-oriented dining experience for students, faculty, staff, and administration.The Food Services Department is dedicated to promoting fresh, nutritious, and innovative foods and programs to include student wellness and proper nutrition.ANNOUNCEMENTSMEAL DISTRIBUTION FOR THE SUMMER WILL BE AT THE STRATH HAVEN HIGHSCHOOL (BROOKHAVEN RD ENTRANCE) LOCATION ONLY ON TUESDAY AND THURSDAY MORNING FROM 10 AM TO 1 PM.

-Please note that meals are free for all students 18 years old and under through June 30, 2021.
+Please note that meals are free for all students 18 years old and under.

 The food distribution schedule is as follows: